 - data cache is separate from instruction cache (Harvard architecture) - data cache implements a least-recently used (LRU) replacement algorithm within each set - the cache directory is physically addressed.
-The physical address tag is stored in the cache directory - write-through operation - it can be disabled or invalidated by writing to cache special purpose registers
+The physical address tag is stored in the cache directory - write-through or write-back operation - entire cache can be disabled, lines invalidated, flushed or forced to be written back, by writing to cache special purpose registers

-On a miss, the cache is filled in with 16-byte bursts.
+On a miss, and appropriate conditions, the cache line is filled or emptied with 16-byte bursts.
 The burst fill is performed as a critical-word-first operation; the critical word is simultaneously written to the cache and forwarded to the requesting unit, thus minimizing stalls due to cache fill latency.
 Data cache provides storage for cache tags and performs cache line replacement function.